emmaajoku/simple-nodejs-express-and-mongo-api/README.md

 # simple-nodejs-express-and-mongo-api

- I made this why playing arround `Mangodb` i must say is sweet as it look
+ I bult this why playing arround `Mangodb` i must say is sweet as it look

 To use this project, you will need to install Mongo in your local machine and make the DB stucture look like below. happy coding...